codedealer/pimatic-dooya/README.md

 ![pulse codes](http://tinkerman.cat/wp-content/uploads/2013/03/4tribits-300x115.jpg)

 First goes remote id 32bit sequence which is hardcoded within the chipset then the actual command.
 Also note that a rotary command (in either direction) takes two different sequential commands to execute.

+## Usage
+Plugin does not provide any interface.
+Instead it supports default shutter actions `move up`, `move down`, `stop` as well as shortcuts `raise` and `lower`.
+Feel free to create rules with them to your heart's content.